Ne00n/Night-Sky/ReadME.md

 - Limit of 20 Users for the Start, 10 Checks for each User
 - Email notifications via local Mail function (relayed to MXRoute)
 - Block the current Thread if the previous one is still Running
-- Database Backend: MySQL
+- Database Backend: PHP, MariaDB
 - Frontend: PHP+HTML (PHP 7.0+ / Bootstrap / Font Awesome)

 QuickSetup:

-1. Create a User+DB, Import the SQL file
+1. Create a User+DB, Import the content/sql/night-sky.sql
-2. Update config.php with your Login details and make SURE to change "Domain"
+2. Update content/configs/config.php with your Database details and make SURE to change "Domain", otherwise Cookies wont work.
-3. Put night.php and remote.php into Crontab to run every 60 seconds
+3. Put cron/night.php and cron/remote.php into Crontab to run every 60 seconds
 4. Deploy some Remote Servers and add them to the table remote